ObsidianChief/Betteroutgauge/README.md

 # Betteroutgauge
-An attempt to create a desktop outgauhe client with support for visual themes
+An attempt to create a desktop outgauge client with support for visual themes